redwoodjs/redwood/docs/docs/graphql/trusted-documents.md

 This can be achieved using the `allowArbitraryOperations` option.

 :::warning Important
-Use this option with caution!
+Override this option with caution!
 :::

 For example: